 Basic English is for learners who are new to the English language.
-This course helps to build beginning reading and communication skills.
+Courses help build beginning reading and communication skills.
 Foundational skills are taught to help prepare students to function in everyday situations that might require English.
-Some topics students will learn include the English alphabet (symbols and sounds), numbers, how to fill out forms with personal information, to identify family members, and basic health terms.
-Students will also learn how to form basic sentences and questions, as well as the verb form of: to be.
+Topics students include the English alphabet (symbols and sounds), numbers, how to fill out forms with personal information, to identify family members, and basic health terms.
+Students will also learn how to form basic sentences and questions.

 Academic Reading and Writing